 Often Times bathroom exhaust vents are not properly installed and can add copious amounts of moisture to infiltrate the attic space as well.
 RetroGreen Energy can easily add a roof mounted exhaust port to correctly direct the warm humid air from showers or cooking out of the house completely.

 Also many older styles of architecture did not have a passive ventilation strategy designed into the attic.
 RetroGreen energy can install gable vents and passive roof vents to encourage an attics ability to exhale any residual heat or moisture.
 A dry home is a comfortable home.

 From start to finish, here’s how the entire process works:

 Step 1: We use specialized vacuums to remove old insulation directly to the dumpster

-Step 2: Professional spray-foam installers cover the seal open bypasses ( Air leaks and construction joints with spray foam
+Step 2: Our professional spray-foam installers seal attic bypasses (Air leaks and construction joints with spray foam)

-Step 3: Install proper ventilation at the soffits, gables or roof to ensure prober breathing of the attic.
+Step 3: Install ventilation at the soffits, gables or roof to ensure proper ventilation of the attic.

-Step 4: Cellulose insulation is blown over the entire attic to effectively and economically insulate the area to R-60
+Step 4: Cellulose insulation is blown over the entire attic to achieve R-60